Follow the steps below to build a CRM & Guest Engagement integration with the Toast platform.

 relevant server information.
 To get information about all employees,

-request to the /employees
+make a GET request to the /employees endpoint

 of the labor API.